Do Go On - 536 - FedEx Flight 705

 I'm going to ask you every time what that is, though.

-Maybe we'll call it covered.
+maybe we'll call it covered

-What do I mean?
+What does it mean?

-I just like, why get personalized plates if it's just really fucking confusing?
+if it's just really fucking confusing

-Did you guys see the photo I sent you last year, like last year?
+Did you guys see the photo I sent you

-after we'd recorded some of our Do-Go Dungeons and Dragons,
+some of our dogo Dungeons and Dragons

-I saw a car, which number plate was F-R-T-W-I-Z,
+I saw a car, which number plate was,

-which I assume fart-wizzed.
+F-R-T-W-I-Z, which I assume fart-wizzed.

 I don't know what it actually is, but is that what?